 Please discuss with your home university what is expected from you and then check whether that plan is feasible with your UCV coordinator.
 Some of our partner institutions require, for example, certain amounts of ECTS to be taken.

 Health Information.
 What can I do if I have a health problem?

-If you are not an UE resident, you must have a medical insurance to enter in Spain.
-You can obtain it in your country, or you can ask the International Center to help you with this procedure.
+Non-EU residents must have a medical insurance to enter in Spain.
+You must obtain it in your country; ask the International Center of your University to help you with this procedure.

-If you are an EU citizen, you are covered by the European Health Service.
+EU citizens are covered by the European Health Service.
 You must ask for your European Health Card (valid for one year) before leaving your country.
 You can use it to receive medical services either in Spain or in any other EU country.

 How could I find an accommodation in Valencia?

 Our university does not own any student accommodation.
 However, we do advise you some Accommodation Agencies with which the UCV is partner of and that offer special discounts for UCV Students: